 CREATE TABLE CUSTOMERS( CUST_ID INT NOT NULL, CUST_NAME VARCHAR (20) NOT NULL, ORDER_ID INT NOT NULL, ORDER_DETAIL VARCHAR (20) NOT NULL, SALE_DATE DATETIME, PRIMARY KEY (CUST_ID, ORDER_ID) );

-To make this table comply with second normal form, you need to separate the columns into three tables.
+To make this table comply with the second normal form, you need to separate the columns into three tables.

 CREATE TABLE CUSTOMERS( CUST_ID INT NOT NULL, CUST_NAME VARCHAR (20) NOT NULL, PRIMARY KEY (CUST_ID) );

 The next step is to create a table to store the details of each order −

 CREATE TABLE ORDERS( ORDER_ID INT NOT NULL, ORDER_DETAIL VARCHAR (20) NOT NULL, PRIMARY KEY (ORDER_ID) );